Skip to search Skip to content

 Sort & Filter Form

 The sort and filter pattern allows users to narrow down results from a large set of data by setting complex sort and filter criteria in a fullscreen modal.
-Sort & filter form on iPhone (left) and iPad (right) Usage The sort & filter form should be used for large complex filters with a lot of [...]
+Sort and filter form in compact width (left) and regular width (right) Usage The sort and filter form should be used for large complex filters with a [...]

 Category: Patterns